Marcus Zegarowski: College career

 On February 3, 2019, Zegarowski fractured his hand and missed three games.
 As a freshman, Zegarowski became Creighton's starting point guard and averaged 10.4 points, 3.4 assists, and 3.2 rebounds per game.
 He was named to the Big East All-Freshman Team.
 Zegarowski had an offseason hip injury that forced him to miss the team's exhibition trip to Australia.
 Zegarowski scored a career-high 32 points and had five assists and two steals on November 30, in a 83–76 overtime win over Texas Tech.
 On February 23, 2020, he made all seven three-point attempts en route to 25 points in an 81–59 win over Butler.
 On March 7, Zegarowski suffered a right knee injury during the game against Seton Hall, but still managed to post 23 points, six rebounds, and five assists in the win.
 He underwent arthroscopic surgery after the game, ending his season.
 Zegarowski averaged 16.1 points and 5 rebounds per game as a sophomore, shooting 42.4 percent from three-point range.
 He was named to the Second Team All-Big East and Second Team All-American by NBC Sports.

 Coming into his junior season, Zegarowski was named Preseason Big East Player of the Year.
 He averaged 15.8 points, 4.3 assists, 3.6 rebounds and 1.3 steals per game and led the Big East with 80 three-pointers.
 Zegarowski was named to the First Team All-Big East and led the Bluejays to the Sweet 16 of the NCAA Tournament before falling to Gonzaga.
 On April 13, 2021, he declared for the 2021 NBA draft, forgoing his remaining college eligibility.

 Professional career

 Long Island Nets (2021–2022)

 Zegarowski was selected in the second round of the 2021 NBA draft with the 49th pick by the Brooklyn Nets.
 Zegarowski was later included in the roster of the Brooklyn Nets for the 2021 NBA Summer League.
 On October 25, 2021, Zegarowski was included in the training camp roster of the Long Island Nets.
 On March 18, 2022, the Long Island Nets waived Zegarowski.
 On September 25, 2022, the Brooklyn Nets signed Zegarowski to an Exhibit 10 deal.
 On November 4, 2022, Zegarowski was named to the opening night roster for the Long Island Nets.

 Windy City Bulls (2022)

 On November 12, 2022, Zegarowski was traded to the Windy City Bulls in exchange for Vrenz Bleijenbergh.

-Austin Spurs (2022–present)
+Austin Spurs (2022–2023)

-On December 22, 2022, Zegarowski was traded from the Windy City Bulls to the Austin Spurs.
+On December 22, 2022, Zegarowski was traded from Windy City to the Austin Spurs.

+Vanoli Cremona (2023–2024)

+On September 19, 2023, Zegarowski signed with Vanoli Cremona of the Lega Basket Serie A.